 No one likes last-minute tweaks, and when it comes to software projects, changes are also extremely difficult to implement at the last stages.
 The overall development costs will increase and fall on your shoulders.
 A well-written SRS will save you not only time but also budget.

-At the final development stage, a project specification will give validation team clear guidelines as to expected software functions.
-This will be your solid contribution to your application usability and ensure the satisfaction of end users.
+At the final development stage, a project specification will give your validation/due diligence team clear guidelines as to expected software functions.
+This will be your solid contribution to your application usability and ensure the satisfaction of end-users.

 If it’s the first time you are creating a software development spec, by now, you should know how to approach this complex, but by all means rewarding task.
 It will take some time before you start creating technical requirement specifications like a pro, but you can rest assured the time you spend will eventually translate into the seamless production process, reasonable project costs and high software quality.